 Cuminaldehyde

 Cumin, also known as cumino, comino, comyn, cymen, and many other names has been used as a spice / flavoring for at least 8,000 years.
 It’s common in Indian and Middle Eastern cooking.
 It was brought to the Americas by the Spaniards where it became an important ingredient in Latin American cooking.
-The the dominant flavor of chili and “taco meat” is usually cumin.
-The flavor of cumin comes partly from cymene and several terpenoids, but primarily from, you guessed it, cuminaldehyde.11.
+The dominant flavor of chili and “taco meat” is usually cumin.
+The flavor of cumin comes partly from cymene and several terpenoids, but primarily from, you guessed it, cuminaldehyde.12.

 ⊂•⊃